ariannalangton/Portfolio/generated_business/README.md

 2. What is the average number of orders for a customer?

-3. What is the total amounnt of orders per customer?
+3. What is the total amount of orders per customer?

 5. What is the total revenue for each customer?